TrackEDU/trackedu-site/README.md

 ---

-## 💼 Pilot Programs (Active)
+## 💼 Strategic Pilot Programs

-TrackEDU is currently free during the pilot phase.
+TrackEDU is currently in strategic pilot phase.
+We offer three paths for schools:

 ### 🔥 Founding Schools Program (Limited to 5 Schools)
-Hand‑selecting **5 partner schools** to receive:
+Hand‑selecting **5 partner schools** for a **1-year Strategic Partnership** including:
-- Full license waiver for the Pro Ecosystem for **one year**
+- Full license waiver for the Pro Ecosystem
-- **Complimentary staff training workshops**
+- Complimentary staff training workshops
-- **Priority implementation support**
+- Priority implementation support
-- **Featured** as early innovators
+- Featured as early innovators

-### 🆓 Free 30‑Day Pilot (Available to All Schools)
+**⚠️ 3 spots remaining**

+### ⚡ Priority Access Pilot (30 Days)
-Any school can start a free 30‑day campus‑wide pilot to test the full Pro Ecosystem.
-No credit card required.
+Schools ready to test the full Pro Ecosystem can join our **Priority Access Pilot**:
+- Full access to Teacher App, Student Portal, and Behavior Tracker
+- Dedicated onboarding support
+- No commitment — export your data anytime

-### 👩‍🏫 Solo Teacher Plan (Free Forever)
+### 👩‍🏫 Solo Teacher Plan (Always Free)
-Individual educators can use the **Solo Plan** at no cost — 1 teacher account, 1 class, up to 30 students, Magic Hat, Timer, and Quick Quiz.
+Individual educators can use the **Solo Plan** at no cost — includes 1 teacher account, 1 class, up to 30 students, Magic Hat, Timer, and Quick Quiz.

 ---